steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 With the state of the GenServer now a BookStore module, the way the state is used in all `handle_*` functions needs to change.
 Here is an example of how to make this change for a `handle_call` function.

-Notice our use of pattern matching to pull out the relevant data, in the arguments.
+Notice our use of pattern matching to pull out the relevant data in the arguments.
 Make sure to return the entire BookStore in the reply tuple on the last line of the callback.

 ```diff
 -  def handle_call({:find, id_to_find}, _from, books) do